Wine for Christmas starters, brunches & canapés

 - champagne, Crémant de Bourgogne (great value sparkling wine from Burgundy made in the champagne style) or for a fruitier style, Prosecco

-- for still wine stick to good all-rounders, Viognier, a white with body and a softer red with low tannins such as a Right Bank Bordeaux
+- for still wine stick to good all-rounders, Viognier, a white with body and a softer red with low tannins such as a lighter style Bordeaux blend or a Right Bank Bordeaux

 Lindsay Cornelissen DipWSET is passionate about good quality wine and set up Wines With Attitude to share that passion with other wine lovers.